 If placed on administrative restrictive housing status, offenders are now required to participate in a newly designed level system.
-This level system is intended to
+This level system is intended to provide opportunities for inmates to demonstrate their readiness for return to general population through positive/pro-social behavior, participation in programming, and progressively earned privileges and property.

-An orientation manual was developed and is provided to each offender newly entering the level system, which ensures the offenders receive the details of the level system, unit procedures, and behavioral expectations. . . .
+An orientation manual was developed and is provided to each offender newly entering the level system, which ensures the offenders receive the details of the level system, unit procedures, and behavioral expectations....